 First, choosing $s_1=T$ and $s_2=T$ gives \be b_{12} &= & -i\frac{m_1^2-m_2^2}{m_3^2} \ \ \ \text{if }\ \ m_3\neq 0 \n \\ b_{12} &=& 0 \ \ \ \text{and} \ \ m_1=m_2 \ \ \ \ \ \text{if }\ \ m_3=0 \ee

 Next, choosing $s_1=T$, $s_2=L$ gives \be a_{23}&=& -\frac{m_2^2+m_3^2-m_1^2}{2m_2m_3} \ \ \ \text{if }\ \ m_2\neq 0 \ \ \text{and} \ m_3\neq 0 \n \\ a_{23} &=& 0 \ \ \ \text{if} \ \ m_3= 0 \ee

 Finally, choosing $s_1=L$, $s_2=L$ fixes $c_{123}$ to be \be c_{123} = 0 \ee We have fixed $b_{12}, a_{23},c_{124}$.
-Because of cyclic invariance, we can simply rotate the indices on mass parameters and fix all the remain parameters, which are summarized as following:
+Because of cyclic invariance, we can simply rotate the indices on mass parameters and fix all the remaining parameters, which are summarized as following:

 If $m_1\neq 0,m_2\neq 0,m_3 \neq 0$: \be && b_{12} = -i\frac{m_1^2-m_2^2}{m_3^2} \ \ \ \ \ \ \ \ \ \ b_{23} = -i\frac{m_2^2-m_3^2}{m_1^2} \ \ \ \ \ \ \ \ \ \ b_{31} = -i\frac{m_3^2-m_1^2}{m_2^2} \\ && a_{12} = -\frac{m_1^2+m_2^2-m_3^2}{2m_1m_2} \ \ \ a_{23} = -\frac{m_2^2+m_3^2-m_1^2}{2m_2m_3} \ \ \ a_{31} = -\frac{m_3^2+m_1^2-m_2^2}{2m_3m_1} \n \\ &&c_{123}=0 \n \ee